 For an interior design project that has major changes, you'll need to find out what the building's construction type is, especially if the building's occupancy classification is changing.

 Fire ratings of structural components, such as structure, openings, and floor/ceiling assemblies may have to be changed.
 Sometimes, sprinklers will need to be added.

 Depending on the local jurisdiction, interior designers may be allowed to make these changes.
-Otherwise, an architect will be required.Learn to identify the nuts and bolts of building systems and construction.Click To Tweet
+Otherwise, an architect will be required.Learn the key to creating healthy buildings — as with the human body, these are the working elements underneath the interior or exterior finish layer or “skin”.Click To Tweet

 An interior designer must have a good basic knowledge of the different types of structural systems.
 You need to be able to read and understand an engineer's or architect's plans and know what the possibilities and limitations are based on the structural system.

 Understanding what is in an interior designer's scope of work, and when an architect or structural engineer needs to be involved in the project is vital.

 Common scenarios you'll likely encounter as an interior designer are whether:

 - penetrations can be made through a ceiling or floor